 Minimal-level cataloging

-Minimal-level cataloging represents the minimum data necessary to identify an item.
+Minimal-level cataloging represents the minimum data necessary to identify an resource.
 Generally, the records meet the requirements of AACR2 first-level description, rule 1.0D1.
 Minimal level does not prohibit the addition of data that you think is necessary.
 Minimal-level cataloging uses ELvl code 7.

 Users may upgrade minimal-level records.
 For more information, see chapter 5, Quality Assurance.